 Cal OES’ 10-week summer internship program is designed to provide participants with an in-depth introduction to the world of emergency management, and insights into the State’s civil service hiring and career planning process.

 See our Internship brochure.

 Applicants will need to submit a Standard State Application (STD 678) and separate statement of purpose.
 In the “Explanations” box, please indicate three program areas you are most interested in interning, and rank them on a scale of one to three with one being the most preferred area and three being the least preferred area.
 For information about the various program areas offered, please see the Program Areas below.
-The application and statement of purpose must be delivered in person or postmarked by Friday, April 6, 2018.
-If applying via e-mail, the application and statement of purpose must be sent by Sunday, April 8, 2018.
+The application and statement of purpose must be submitted on-line, delivered in person or postmarked by Friday, April 5, 2019.

 Statement of Purpose: Tell us: What do you hope to gain from Cal OES during this internship?
 Minimum Length: 1 page.
 No maximum length.
 Formatting Guidelines: Times New Roman, 12pt font, line spacing double-spaced.
 No photos.